The Complete Scaredy-Cat’s Guide to LASIK

 4. Post-op: I was ordered to take a 2 hour nap at home to let the flap settle and to take it easy the rest of the evening.
 For the next week I followed a regimen of antibiotic and steroid drops 4 times daily.
 I put in lubricating drops every hour, whether my eye felt dry or not.
 I wore the goggles at night.
 I wasn’t to swim, get into a hot tub, or wear eye make-up.
 I checked in with Dr Kumar the day after and the week after.
 I’ll check in again four times in the next year.

 When I awoke the next morning, I could see!
 I could drive!
-In fact I did — to Dr Kumar’s office.
+In fact I did — to the doctor’s office.

 That night I went to my kick-boxing class (but had to wear a doofy sweatband to make sure nothing dripped into my eye).